SAFCSP-Team/assembly-language/flags-register-cheatsheet.md

 <img width="3368" height="2382" alt="FLAGS register" src="https://github.com/user-attachments/assets/40954fc4-29ad-43d7-8857-2b27a94238f5" />

 > [!IMPORTANT]
-> In **64-bit mode**, the **FLAGS register** is extended to `RFLAGS`, which includes additional reserved bits for future processor extensions.
-However, the functionality of the main flags remains the same.
+> In **32-bit mode**, the **FLAGS register** is extended to `EFLAGS`, which includes additional reserved bits for future processor extensions.
+However, the functionality of the main flags remains the same as in previous x86 modes.

 ## Main Flags